DanChurchill/nlp_project_work/README.md

 - The efforts to thoroughly clean the text leaving only English words paid off in increased model performance

-- "" was the most common word for Java
+- "android" was the most common word for Java
-- "" was the most common word for Python
+- "learning" was the most common word for Python
-- "" was the most common word for C+
+- "fixed" was the most common word for C+

 - Given more time we would have further explored N-grams to possibly improve performance